 If your child requires care during the school day to manage a health condition, please contact the school nurse.
-For students with asthma, diabetes, food allergies, and seizures, please see the Web Resources for Parents page here on my webpage for forms to use in communicating these needs.
+For students with asthma, diabetes, food allergies, and seizures, please see the Nursing Services Forms page for forms to use in communicating these needs.

 Before enrollment in our school district, parents must provide an immunization record showing dates of required immunizations.

 If there are medical or religious reasons a child cannot be vaccinated, call the school nurse for further information regarding exemptions in the state of Pennsylvania.

 Physical exams are required for students entering kindergarten, grade 6, grade 11, or entering a Pennsylvania school for the first time.

 Students who have a temperature of 100 degrees or more, a contagious illness, or have had repeated episodes of vomiting or diarrhea in the past 24 hours should not attend school.
 Students should be fever-free for 24 hours before returning to school.
 If your child becomes ill or injured at school, parents will be contacted.
 For this reason, it is imperative that the current home, work, and emergency phone numbers be maintained in the main office.
 Please inform the school secretary whenever your contact information changes.
 Please refer to the chart below if you are unsure if your child should attend school today:

 It is very important that you check with your child's teacher PRIOR to planning to send any food items to the classroom to celebrate an occasion.
 Teachers distribute food in the classroom at their discretion, and within the guidelines set forth in the school handbook.
 The preferred practice is to contact food services to assist with planning for this process.
 Birthday baskets are assembled by our cafeteria staff and are a highlight of the day for students when they are recieved in the classroom.